sarshail/fraud_detection/README.md

 a) For each user, determine her country based on the numeric IP address.

 b) Build a model to predict whether an activity is fraudulent or not.
-Explain how different assumptions about the cost of false positives vs false negatives would impact the model.

 ## Data Description